rsdoiel/antenna/archives/2025/columns_2025.23.md

 date: 2025-06-12, from: Doc Searls (at Harvard), New Old Blog

 And having any readers is better than having none.
 So far (2:30 pm), this blog post has had three visitors.
+(Update at 11pm: eleven visitors.)
 And I&#8217;m not even sure those visitors have read any of this.
-Meanwhile, Online Sports Betting is For Losers is now up to 3,252 visits, second all-time behind Death is a Feature (6,643 visits).
-So, [&#8230;]
+Meanwhile, Online Sports Betting is For Losers is now up to 3,252 visits, second all-time behind Death is [&#8230;]

 <br>